yaywalter/Random-Image-Rumble/README.md

 - Utilizes `djxl` (expects it to be installed) to create temporary JPEG copies of the JPEG-XL files to be loaded for the current round.
 - Terminating the program without using the QUIT button will result in the current round's temporary JPEG files not being cleaned up.
 - Expects image filenames to be *at least* 32 characters long (not counting the file extension).
-- Does NOT read/write EXIF metadata, sad but true.
-Writes and reads the rating value to/from the 4th character (index 3) of the filename, for some reason!
+- ~~Does NOT read/write EXIF metadata, sad but true.~~ Uses exiftool to write the ratings to the image's metadata (and sidecar, if present).
+It also writes the rating value to the 4th character (index 3) of the filename, and this is also where the program reads the rating from.
 - In cases of filename conflicts, it tries randomly changing characters in index positions 29-31 until it finds a unique name.
 - Treats filename character index range 4-9 as a Base-36 counter for the number of other images that the image has been rated against over the course of its matches.
 No checks are performed for non-alphanumeric characters in these positions.
 - The code is a *very* hot mess, as my only Python experience outside of this 2-day ChatGPT-assisted project was a high school game design class back in 2008.
 It seems to work fine in my testing on both Windows and Mac, but clearly it's heavily tuned to my specific whims.
 Use at your own risk, lmao